huggingface/blog/boost-wav2vec2-with-n-gram.md

 is similar to Common Voice's read-out audio data.
-The obvious choices of [oscar](https://huggingface.co/datasets/oscar) and [mc4](https://huggingface.co/datasets/mc4) might not be the most suitable here because:
+The obvious choices of [oscar](https://huggingface.co/datasets/oscar) and [mc4](https://huggingface.co/datasets/mc4) might not be the most suitable here because they:

--   They are generated from crawling the web, which might not be very clean and correspond well to spoken language
+-   are generated from crawling the web, which might not be very clean and correspond well to spoken language
--   They require a lot of pre-processing
+-   require a lot of pre-processing
--   They are very large which is not ideal for demonstration purposes here 😉
+-   are very large which is not ideal for demonstration purposes here 😉

 A dataset that seems sensible here and which is relatively clean and